 Singtel GOMO vs StarHub giga vs M1 & Other SIM-Only Data Plans in Singapore

-The telcos are really at war: In March, Singtel launched a 20GB for $20 SIM-only plan under GOMO, a sub-brand featuring bright colours and a cutesy mascot to target the younger, data-hungry crowd.
-Shortly after in May, StarHub pulled what almost looks like a copycat move, releasing their own $25 25GB plan under the name giga – also featuring similar brand colours and cartoon illustrations.
+The telcos are really at war: Last year (Mar 2019), Singtel launched a 20GB for $20 SIM-only plan under GOMO, a sub-brand featuring bright colours and a cutesy mascot to target the younger, data-hungry crowd.
+Shortly after (May 2019), StarHub pulled what almost looks like a copycat move, releasing their own $25 25GB plan under the name giga – also featuring similar brand colours and cartoon illustrations.

-I thought that would be final showdown – at least for a while – but as of today (28 May), M1 has officially joined the party with their newest $25 plan that gives you a whopping 30GB of data.
+I thought that would be final showdown – at least for a while – but then M1 joined the party with their newest $25 plan that gives you a whopping 30GB of data (May 2019).

 It’s a crazy three-way fight, and I’m ready with my popcorn.
 Which of the big three should shoppers pick?
 Let’s find out.